Is it safe to travel to Uganda?

 Safety in Uganda - what the headlines don’t tell you

-Yes, there have been some terrorist attacks in the west of the country.
-These attacks were carried out by a rebel group from the border region with Congo.
-While this is, of course, very sad, these attacks are rare and limited to specific areas.
+Yes, there have been terrorist attacks in the west of the country.
+These were carried out by a rebel group from the border region with Congo.
+While tragic, such incidents are very rare and confined to specific areas.

-Many Western cities have faced similar events.
-Think of Paris, Brussels or Madrid.
-People still travel there.
-Or take the US; many cities deal with gang violence, something you won’t see in Uganda.
-Still, no one says you shouldn’t go.
+Many Western cities have faced similar events — think of Paris, Brussels, or Madrid — yet people still travel there.
+Or take the US, where some cities deal with gang violence, something you won’t encounter in Uganda.
+Still, no one says you shouldn’t visit the United States.

 Is crime a concern in Uganda?